ibm-cloud-docs/netezza/webconsole/users-group.md

 |Admin privileges | View and grant admin privileges. |
 |Object privileges | View and grant object privileges. |
 |Remove | Delete the user account from the system.|
-{: caption="Table 1.
-The table lists user actions and their definitions." caption-side="bottom"}
+{: caption="The table lists user actions and their definitions." caption-side="bottom"}

 ### Granting admin privileges to users
 {: #grant-admin-users}